 - Ventilated seats for fast heating and cooling.

 - A strengthened door on the driver’s side for additional protection and an ergonomically designed driver’s cabin and cargo area for safe, easy movement inside the van.

-Get a behind-the-scenes tour of one Amazon delivery driver’s experience with our electric vans in Baltimore.
+Get a behind-the-scenes tour of an Amazon Delivery Service Partner driver’s experience with our electric vans in Baltimore.

 What else is Amazon doing to decarbonize its transportation network?

 In addition to ordering 100,000 custom electric delivery vehicles from Rivian, Amazon has put more than 15 models of electric vehicles on the road, including delivery vehicles, e-cargo bikes, and e-rickshaws, to test and learn across the U.S., the European Union, and India.